In today’s blog post, we will be discussing tips for Amazon Advertising, in order to to optimize your performance.

 Amazon seems to be a bit messy when it comes to manual data collecting.
 If you use the following steps, you will optimize your workflow and find the best opportunities to boost your sponsored product campaigns.

 To get started, download your search term report to find out which keyword searches made your ads trigger.
 How often this needs to be implemented depends on the magnitude and maturity of your campaigns.
 New campaigns may require more of a recurrent analysis to create a solid base and drive results.
 Then, organize the data in your report to easily picture and sort out search terms that are not performing well enough.
-Last, from there, you’ll also want to analyze keyword bids, add matching types, and add long tail keywords as discussed previously.
+Last, from there, you’ll also want to analyze keyword bids, add matching types, and add long tail keywords as discussed previously. if you want to know more about conversion rate, click here.

 Not all your products have the same profit margin; therefore, you should not bid the same amount for all keywords.
 Otherwise, you’ll be risking losing money in products that provide low profits.